 - Why do you deserve this scholarship more than anyone else?

-- How will you stretch this opportunity into others?
+- How will you stretch this opportunity to others?

 - Would you never be able to visit this country without this opp?
 Is it usually too expensive?
 Do you have familial ties there?